gnembon/fabric-carpet/docs/scarpet/api/Entities.md

 ### `query(e, 'absorption')`

-Gets the absorption of the player (yellow hearts, e.g when having a golden apple.)
+Gets the absorption of the player (yellow hearts, e.g. when having a golden apple.)

 ### `query(e,'xp')`
 ### `query(e,'xp_level')`